Potato Salad Recipe

 I use Yukon or Russet potatoes, ; if you’re using russets you’ll want about 5 medium or about 2 pounds of Yukon’s.

 - Approximately 2 pounds Yukon gold potatoes or 5 medium size russets

-- 3 slices of bacon cooked to crisp and crumbled OR 3 tablespoons of REAL Hormel bacon bits
+- bacon cooked to crisp OR REAL Hormel bacon bits

 Cut the potatoes into chunks and cook with the skins on in boiling water seasoned with 1/2 teaspoon of salt.
 While the potatoes are boiling, hard-boil two eggs and dice the celery and onions.

 When the potatoes are fork-tender, drain them into a colander and cool them to room temp.
-Dice the potatoes into bite-size pieces into a large bowl, leaving several of the potatoes with the skins on to give a rustic feel.
+Dice the potatoes into bite-size pieces into a large bowl, leaving several of the potatoes with the skins on for a rustic feel.

 When the eggs are hard-boiled and cooled, dice them as well, adding them to the bowl.